Cameroon sack coach Seedorf following Afcon exit | Goal.com

-The Indomitable Lions had a disappointing outing at 2019 Africa Cup of Nations where they were dumped out by Nigeria in the round of 16.
+The Indomitable Lions had a disappointing outing at the 2019 Africa Cup of Nations (Afcon) where they were knocked out by Nigeria in the Round of 16.

 🇨🇲 @fecafoot announce that coach Clarence Seedorf and assistant Patrick Kluivert have been relieved of their duties, following the Indomitable Lions' exit during the #AFCON2019 Round of 16.— FIFA.com (@FIFAcom) July 16, 2019